How to Protect Your Eyes From Lasers for Your Safety

-The most common way of avoiding risk to the audience is to shine the beams over the heads of the audience, thus avoiding the eyes if the audience.
+The most common way of avoiding risk to the audience is to shine the beams over the heads of the audience, thus avoiding the eyes of the audience.
 This is the usual practice in the United States.
-In some countries producers scan the laser beams at the audience, but must do so fast enough to keep their exposure in a safe zone.
+In some countries, producers scan the laser beams at the audience but must do so fast enough to keep their exposure in a safe zone.

 Airplane and Motor Vehicle Safety

-It’s now against the law to shine a laser light at an airplane or motor vehicle.
-You could cause flashblindness in the pilot or driver, making them lose control and crash.
+It’s now against the law to shine a laser light on an airplane or motor vehicle.
+You could cause flash blindness in the pilot or driver, making them lose control and crash.

 Laser Protection in the Workplace

 * Everybody should know where an infrared laser beam goes.

 * In a laboratory, only use an optical table.
 Make sure all laser beams go only horizontally.
 Stop all the beams at the edge of the table.
 People should never place their faces or eyes at the same level as the laser beam because reflected beams could leave the table.